Azure/missionlz/CONTRIBUTING.md

 #### Product Backlog

-The backlog is defined in the form of GitHub issues, including bugs and regular issues.
+The backlog is defined in the form of GitHub issues, including bugs and backlog items.
 Any team member or external stakeholder can author a backlog item.
 The product owner is responsible for ensuring that all backlog items in a release meet the standards of being ready for development.
 The standards include:

 - A clear title
-- A concise benefit/result/outcome that defines the benefit someone would receive when the issue is completed.
+- A concise benefit/result/outcome that defines the benefit someone would receive when the issue is completed
 - An optional tag that defines who will benefit from the issue being completed
-- A detailed description that contains more context and may contain implementation details.
+- A detailed description that contains more context and may contain implementation details
-- A full list of acceptance criteria that clearly define when the issue is complete.
+- A full list of acceptance criteria that clearly define when the issue is complete
-- Scope that is as small as possible and is also a complete and useful new feature for a stakeholder.
+- Scope that is as small as possible and is also a complete and useful new feature for a stakeholder

 #### Triage

 The product owner is responsible for ensuring that each issue is fully triaged and is either closed or added to a release backlog.
 Triage with the team primarily happens at the weekly planning meeting and can also happen via GitHub as comments within an issue.

-When new issues are added to the GitHub issues list, the product owner makes sure that a `needs triage` label is added so that the issue will be discussed in the next planning meeting.
+When new issues are added to the GitHub issues list, the product owner ensures that a `needs triage` label is added so that the issue will be discussed in the next planning meeting.

 #### Release Definition